-Strains and sprains are a more common types of injury followed by fractures in the lower extremities.
+Strains and sprains are more common types of injury followed by fractures in the lower extremities.
 Statistics show that the most injured part in the young population between the age of 12 to 19 is their feet or ankles being 33%, which is double the proportion reported by seniors at 14%.

 The leading causes of injuries were falls and overexertion, with falls being the most common cause of injuries.
-With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher 63%.
+With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher at 63%.
 Sports-related injuries were mainly caused by falls and accounted for three in five falls.

 A lateral ankle sprain, commonly addressed as an ankle sprain, is a common condition seen in outpatient physiotherapy clinics.
-Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, lack of movement in the talocrural joint.
+Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, and lack of movement in the talocrural joint.

 A lateral ankle sprain usually occurs with incorrect placement of the foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.

 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

 Risk factors for lateral ligament sprain: